Subcribe to Our Blog

 Bonded leather is a synthetic made of petroleum goo and ground scrap leather.
 The surface will flake off or peel after extended use or exposure to sun, revealing the woven mesh, fabric, or microfiber substrate.

 There is no regulation for use of the term “leather” in the United States and Canada.
 The Chinese lobbies carry too much weight in these countries, contrary to places like New Zealand, where it is illegal to mislead consumers into buying the real thing.
 Bonded leather can't compete with marine-grade vinyl let alone genuine animal hide, yet it is more common than its authentic counterpart.
-It is all you'll find at big box stores, and it is the affordable (read cheap) option at many furniture retailers.
-Faux leather furniture looks great, but it probably won't age well.
+It is all you'll find at big box stores, and it is the affordable (read cheap) option at many retailers.
+The irony is that the United States military spends billions each year defending petroleum interests, and much of it is being converted into shoddy furniture that degrades before our boys can return home to enjoy it!

-High-quality furniture, on the other hand, will have good “bones” and “skin”—genuine leather—and will cost $5,000 or more when purchased new.
+High-quality furniture, on the other hand, will have good “bones” and “skin”—genuine leather—and will cost thousands when purchased new.

 What to do?